 - Reduced time needed to build custom integrations by using pre-built tools designed for Workday

-- Ability for non-technical users to create integrations with technical support
+- The ability for non-technical users to create integrations with technical support

-Workday connectors have complex configuration capabilities, making it simpler for your organization to adapt your integration plans quickly and efficiently, especially when dealing with a complicated third party integration tool or a lack of resources to maintain an entirely different integration infrastructure.
-These connectors and their key capabilities are also updated and maintained to keep up with change in the other core Workday applications, making your system more optimized through one complete integration platform.
+Workday connectors have complex configuration capabilities, making it simpler for your organization to adapt your integration plans quickly and efficiently, especially when dealing with a complicated third-party integration tool or a lack of resources to maintain an entirely different integration infrastructure.
+These connectors and their key capabilities are also updated and maintained to keep up with changes in the other core Workday applications, making your system more optimized through one complete integration platform.

 Enterprise Interface Builder

-The Workday Enterprise Interface Builder (EIB) takes complex coding requirements out of your Workday integrations.
-This way, non-technical users and their IT counterparts can all operate the system and meet their integration needs without the extra training, expertise and headaches that come along with modern middleware technology.
+The Workday Enterprise Interface Builder (EIB) removes complex coding requirements from your Workday integrations.
+This way, non-technical users and their IT counterparts can all operate the system and meet their integration needs without the extra training, expertise, and headaches of modern middleware technology.

 - Designed for non-technical users—no programming required